Start by sending your landlord a free demand letter.Write Demand Letter

 At People Clerk, we aim to make the small claims lawsuit process easy.
-Here is a guide with everything you will need to know about New York security deposit laws, New York General Obligations Article 7 Sections 103-108, the Housing Stability and Tenant Protection Act of 2019, and the tools necessary to take your issue to New York City small claims court.
+Here is a guide with everything you will need to know about New York security deposit laws, New York General Obligations Article 7 Sections 103-108, the Housing Stability and Tenant Protection Act of 2019, and the tools necessary to take your issue to a New York small claims court.

 If your landlord refuses to return your security deposit, you are likely looking for a way to get it back.
 Luckily, People Clerk is here to help make this process as smooth and easy as possible for you.
 So, is it possible to get my security deposit returned in New York?
 The short answer is: maybe.
 Below is a comprehensive guide that can help you recover what is yours, and educate you about the laws that protect you as well as how you can fight back against a landlord in small claims court.